adamlabadorf/jekyll_course_website_template/index.md

 ### Assignment Completion & Late Work

-Assignment can be submitted on their scheduled due dates by 11.59.59 EST via Perusalldropboxes or alternately they may be emailed to melosbor@bu.edu.
+Assignment can be submitted on their scheduled due dates by 11.59.59 EST via Perusall/dropboxes or alternately they may be emailed to melosbor@bu.edu.
 Assessment and feedback will be provided via Perusall grading function.
 A late penalty of -10% per day will be assessed, though deadline extensions are available on a case by case basis (the